01942 826 270 . info@alpineexploratory.com

 We show this photo in order to be clear what an unseasonally wintry day can mean for the terrain underfoot.
 This is the Haute Route near Cabane de Prafleuri, in the morning, setting out on the stage to Arolla.

-Snow near Cabane de Prafleuri, on the Walker's Haute Route
+Snow near Cabane de Prafleuri

 When to go?